Texas Beetle Information

 Scarabaeidae - Scarab Beetles

-Polyphylla pottsorum Hardy - Polyphylla pottsorum - male Polyphylla pottsorum Hardy - Polyphylla pottsorum - male Polyphylla pottsorum Hardy - Polyphylla pottsorum - male Polyphylla monahansensis Hardy - Polyphylla monahansensis - male Polyphylla monahansensis Hardy - Polyphylla monahansensis - male Polyphylla monahansensis Hardy - Polyphylla monahansensis - male Stephanucha pilipennis Kraatz - Euphoria pilipennis Hide Beetle - Omorgus
+Polyphylla pottsorum Hardy - Polyphylla pottsorum - male=Polyphylla pottsorum Hardy - Polyphylla pottsorum - male=Polyphylla pottsorum Hardy - Polyphylla pottsorum - male Polyphylla monahansensis Hardy - Polyphylla monahansensis - male=Polyphylla monahansensis Hardy - Polyphylla monahansensis - male Euphoria pilipennis (Kraatz) - Euphoria pilipennis Hide Beetle - Omorgus

 Elateridae - Click Beetles